ptgott/one-newsletter/ROADMAP.md

 1. Get to full unit test coverage

+1. Consider using the lowest common ancestor approach shown [here](https://www.benawad.com/scraping-recipe-websites) to find lists of links automatically without requiring the user to specify this via a CSS selector.

 1. Handle more complex client situations in `poller.Poll()`, such as retries and non-2xx responses.
 (Currently this has no defensive measures at all.)

 1. When closing a BadgerDB instance, the current approach doesn't return an error--making this easier to use with defer--but also panics instead of handling the error.
 Consider an alternative approach, or maybe retries.